LCC-CIT/CS295N-CourseMaterials/CS295N_Syllabus.md

 Monday

-- Do a code review for your lab partner
+- Do a code review of last week's lab work for your lab partner

+Tuesday

+- Take the weekly quiz

 Friday

-- Post a beta version of your lab assignment so your lab partner can review it.
+- Post a beta version of this week's lab assignment so your lab partner can review it.
 - Submit the release version of last week's lab assignment.

 ### Academic Honesty